 Notarial services are important and often needed on an expedited basis.
 COVID-19 has presented a safety risk to those services, which otherwise require physical in-person interaction.
 Remote online notarization balances the need for those services with the safety of those involved during the pendency of the state of emergency caused by COVID-19.
 But, obtaining the requisite authorization to perform remote online notarizations is not a snap of the fingers.
 Notaries should familiarize themselves with the Temporary Performance Guide and the Updated Standards of Conduct (links to both of these documents are provided above) to ensure that they are adequately equipped to participate in the remote online notarization process as part of their notarial services.
 At the heart of this process is ensuring that notarial services remain effective in ensuring that the identity of the signer is verified, even though the notary and the signer are not in direct physical contact.
 To do so, the notary must obtain access to pre-approved software that enables a secure simultaneous audio-visual exchange, which must be recorded and retained for a period of ten (10) years.

-To protect your employees and clients, business should be aware of the ability to obtain remote online notary services, and should familiarize themselves with the process and requirements involved.
+To protect your employees and clients, businesses should be aware of the ability to obtain remote online notary services, and should familiarize themselves with the process and requirements involved.
 Adler Pollock & Sheehan cares about your business needs and we are ready to assist.